Cross-country skiing Tourbillon-Chou

 Ovronnaz

-This moderately tricky circuit is designed for both classic and skating cross-country skiing.
-It connects Tourbillon to the hamlet of Chou and runs along a gently sloping forest track.
+This is a medium difficulty route, set up for classic and skating.
+It connects Tourbillon to the hamlet of Chou by a somewhat rolling forest road.

 Difficulty